What You Need To Know About Diabetes

 Across the globe, the rate of diabetes has skyrocketed — quadrupled, in fact — in the last few decades.
-As of 2012, over 9% of the U.S. population has diabetes — and more than 8.1 million people who have it don't know it, according to the American Diabetes Association.
-We spoke with Dorothy Fink, MD, an endocrinologist at NYU Langone Medical Center, to find out what you need to know about the condition, including its main warning signs.
+We spoke with Dorothy Fink, MD, an endocrinologist at NYU Langone Medical Centre, to find out what you need to know about the condition, including its main warning signs.

 What's the difference between type 1 and type 2 diabetes?